EXCLUSIVE-Lithuania braces for China-led corporate boycott

 "We will not bend to this pressure," he said.
 "What we decide to do, by calling Taiwan Taiwan, is up to Lithuania, not Beijing."

-(Writing By John O'Donnell; additional reporting by Ryan Woo in Beijing.
+(Writing By John O'Donnell; additional reporting by Ryan Woo and Yew Lun Tian in Beijing.
 Editing by Jane Merriman)

 ((john.odonnell@thomsonreuters.com;))